jacobian/pycon2017/docs/part3-request-response.md

 ### "Do It Yourself" vs "Best of Breed"

 Note:
-- tradeoff consistancy vs ease, familiarity
+- tradeoff consistency vs ease, familiarity

 ---